Severson-Group/eMach/docs/source/getting_started/tutorials/rectangle_example/index.rst

 This tutorial demonstrates how to run a simple optimization of a rectangle using ``eMach``.
 By the end of this tutorial you will:

-* Understand the use/function of the core ``mach_opt`` classes.
 * Be able to run simple optimizations using ``eMach``.
+* Construct the primary classes used in the ``mach_opt`` module

 In this tutorial a rectangle will be optimized to maximize its area while minimizing its perimeter.
+This is a common first multi-objective optimization, and is used here to demonstrate the base functionality of eMach.

 .. figure:: ./images/RectangleExample.svg
    :alt: Trial1